cmpsoares/gh-team-mention-notifier/README.md

         # Add more environment variables as needed
 ```

-Replace `cmpsoares` with your GitHub username or the appropriate organization name.

 ## Contributing

 Contributions to `gh-team-mention-notifier` are welcome!
 Please feel free to report issues, suggest features, or submit pull requests.